 “Ethical Hacking”, “Cryptography”, “Network Analysis” and “Penetration Testing” are some of those hot words that have been around the digital space for quite some time now.
 Starting out in a field like this may get as confusing as it is interesting.
 For starters, “Information Security” and “Cyber Security” are terms that are often interchanged commonly; however, although they are similar, there is a principle difference between them — Cyber Security, the slightly specialized subdomain, is a subset of Information Security, the more generalized domain.
 Here’s an absolutely artsy piece we created using Microsoft Paint that helps illustrating this simple fact:

 Cyber Security: The “What”

-From Multi-National Companies to Startups to a single digital being on the internet, everyone has their personal data stored on multiple devices or platforms.
-This data, most of the times, is confidential in nature and hence comes the need of Cyber Security.
-Cyber Security is the protection of personal data, computer networks, systems, hardware and software through implementation of Policies, Rules, Regulations, Physical Security and Breach Prevention software.
+From organizations, to small businesses, to an individual digital being on the internet, everyone has their personal data stored on multiple devices or platforms.
+This data, most of the times, is confidential in nature and hence comes the need of security.
+This is where cyber security comes in, as the protection of personal data, computer networks, systems, hardware and software in the form of policies, rules, regulations, physical security and breach-prevention software.

 Cyber Security: The “Why”

 According to the International Information System Security Certification Consortium (ISC)² Cybersecurity workforce study, the total skilled personnel needed to cover the skill gap is estimated to be around 4 million.
 Also, the field is highly rewarding for the worthy.
 As per PayScale, the average salary for a Cyber Security Analyst is $76,603 and can go up to $200,000 for experienced professionals working as Senior Cyber Security Engineers.

 Cyber Security: The “How”

 Cyber security attracts many people from different fields, but knowing how to get started can be challenging.
 Here are some of our recommendations on how you could get started: